 BIT FUNCTION

 0 Board Interrupt Enable Bit.
 (Read/Write Bit) 0 = Disable Interrupt 1 = Enable Interrupt If enabled via this bit an interrupt request from the board will be issued to the system upon any of its interrupt conditions.
 The interrupt request will remain active until the interrupt release bit is set, or by disabling interrupts via this bit.

 1 Board Interrupt Pending Status Bit.
 (Read Only Bit) 0 = Interrupt Not Pending 1 = Interrupt Pending This bit can be read to determine the interrupt pending status of the board.
 When this bit is logic "1" an interrupt is pending, and will cause an interrupt request if bit-0 of the register is set.
 When this bit is a logic "0" an interrupt is not being requested.
 Once the bit is in the pending status it will remain until the pending interrupt is removed via the source of the interrupt.
 This bit will remain active even if interrupts are disabled via bit-0.
-When this bit is set the pending interrupt can originate from any of the counter timers or the 16 digital I/O channels.
-To identify the source of the pending interrupt the following register bits must be read at base address plus 04H.
-Bits-15 to 0 identify a pending Digital I/O Interrupt 2 Bits-25 to 16 identify a pending Counter/Timer Interrupt.
+When this bit is set, the pending interrupt can originate from any of the counter timers or the 16 digital I/O channels (12 digital I/O channels for rear I/O Models).
+An interrupt can still be caused on channels 12 - 15 by writing to the digital I/O register.
+To identify source of the pending interrupt the following register bits must be read at base address plus 04H.
+Bits-15 to 0 identify a pending Digital I/O Interrupt.

-2 to 13 Not Used 1
+2 to 13 Not Used

 14 Software Reset: The board is reset.

-15 Not Used 1
+15 Not Used